Microsoft Announce System Center 2025

 What’s new in System Center 2025

-New capabilities announced so far for 2025 include:
+New capabilities announced include:

 • Management & monitoring of Azure Stack HCI 23H2 clusters with VMM & SCOM 2025.